Depression and Alcohol Use Disorder Co-Occurrence

 The Bidirectional Relationship

-The relationship between depression and AUD runs in both directions, but the evidence suggests the directions are not equally weighted.
+The relationship between depression and AUD runs in both directions — but the evidence suggests the directions are not equally weighted.

 Alcohol-Induced vs. Independent Depression

-Why the Distinction Matters for Treatment
+Why the Sequence Matters

 Antidepressant Evidence